 - Strawberry Filling:

-- Blend the strawberries and sugar in a blender until smooth.
+- Blend the strawberries, water and sugar in a blender until smooth.
 In a small bowl, whisk together lemon juice and cornstarch for 1 minute; add to the strawberry mixture and continue whisking for 30 secs.
 Strain the mixture into a medium saucepan.
 Simmer over medium heat until the mixture starts to boil.
 Stir frequently and cook a few more minutes or until it thickens.
 Strain again and let cool to room temperature.

 - For the crust: